Diagnosing and troubleshooting Spark application performance issues

 Check the resources allocated to the application:

-- Make sure the application has enough executors and the available executors are not idle.
+- Make sure the application has enough executors and all available executors are not idle.

-- Make sure the use of resources within a single executor is balanced.
+- Make sure the resources within each executor are used in a balanced way.

 -

-Check the SQL query execution plans and the duration of individual tasks.
+Check the SQL query plans and the execution time for each operation.

 -

-Check the application logs for warnings about failures.
+Check the application logs for any warnings about failures.

 Troubleshooting common performance issues